ben-denham/python-eda/tutorial_3/tutorial.md

 To export this notebook as an HTML file:

+1. Uncomment `pio.renderers.default = 'notebook'` in the first code
+   cell of this notebook, then re-run the cells in this notebook
+   * You won't see the plots rendered in the notebook - this is an issue with Colab.
-1. Select `File -> Download -> Download .ipynb`
+2. Select `File -> Download -> Download .ipynb`
-2. Open the file browser from the left sidebar, and upload the file you downloaded.
+3. Open the file browser from the left sidebar, and upload the file you downloaded.
-3. Run the following cell to execute the shell command to convert the uploaded `.ipynb` file to a `.html` file:
+4. Run the following cell to execute the shell command to convert the uploaded `.ipynb` file to a `.html` file:
-4. Right-click on the generated `python_eda_tutorial_3.html` file in the file browser and click `Download`.
+5. Right-click on the generated `python_eda_tutorial_3.html` file in the file browser and click `Download`.
-5. Open the downloaded file in any web browser.
+6. Open the downloaded file in any web browser.

 ```code
 !jupyter nbconvert --to html python_eda_tutorial_3.ipynb